Halep thrashes Badosa to reach Wimbledon quarters

 The former champion ended as she had started, reeling off four games in a row to secure victory and reach the quarter-finals without dropping a set.

-"I did not thinking about [not dropping a set] until now but day by day it is better and better," Halep added.
+"I did not think about [not dropping a set] until now but day by day it is better and better," Halep added.

 "I am just looking forward to playing the next one and giving my best."